newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-usdot.md

 required: true
 issuingAgency: US Department of Transportation
 ---
-You must register with the US Department of Transportation (USDoT) and obtain a registration number prior to offering commercial services.
+Any commercial vehicle crossing state lines must register with the US Department of Transportation (USDoT) and obtain a registration number.

 ---
 ### Eligibility Criteria